-At Matsusada Precision, a four-quadrant power supply with a built-in signal source is called a bipolar power supply, and one that operates by amplifying signals from an external source is classified as a bipolar amplifier.
+At Matsusada Precision, we differentiate our products as follows: A bipolar power supply refers to a four-quadrant power supply with a built-in signal generator.
+In contrast, a bipolar amplifier is a unit that amplifies an external input signal.
 Bipolar amplifiers capable of high-voltage output are also classified as high-voltage amplifiers.
-When considering a bipolar power supply or bipolar amplifier, select a high-speed bipolar amplifier that can drive more than the required frequency bandwidth and speed as well as output power.
+When selecting a bipolar power supply or amplifier, it is crucial to choose a model that meets or exceeds the required output power, frequency bandwidth, and response speed.

 The four quadrants visualize the directions of the voltages and current, and they represent the following four states.